 How to Change Your Business Service Address in the UK

-Changing your service address is a straightforward process handled through Companies House.
+Changing your service address is an easy process handled through Companies House.

 Step 1: Prepare New Address Details